-Over the course of three weeks, the 144 memory-stools were built through a participatory in-situ workshop that involved residents, local traders and occasional passers-by.
-One of the main goals of this artistic installation was the inhabitants engagement and the activation / appropriation of the public space.
-Appealing to the collective memory and fomenting a close relation with the installation, strong moments and social dynamics were created.
+Over the course of three weeks, the 144 memory-stoolswere built through a participatory in-situ workshop that involved residents, local shopkeepers and occasional passers-by.
+One of the main goals of this artistic installation was the inhabitants involvement and the activation / appropriation of the public space.
+A call for remembrance that fosters a tight relationship between the people and the installation achieved through emotional times.

 Team: Colectivo Warehouse